stefanZorcic/scaling-book/gpus.md

 {% details Click here for the answer. %}

-**Answer:** we have Gen4 4xNVSwitches, each with `64 * 25e9=1.6TB/s` of unidirectional bandwidth.
+**Answer:** We have Gen4 4xNVSwitches, each with `64 * 25e9=1.6TB/s` of unidirectional bandwidth.
 That would give us `4 * 1.6e12=6.4e12` bandwidth at the switch level.
 However, note that each GPU can only handle 450GB/s of unidirectional bandwidth, so that means we have at most `450e9 * 8 = 3.6TB/s` bandwidth.
 Since this is smaller, the peak bandwidth is 3.6TB/s.

 {% enddetails %}